ComposableFi/composable/rfcs/0004-pablo-distribution.md

 #### 5.2.1.
 FeeConfig

-Each pool in Pablo defines a fee percentage to be charged for each trade.
-Except for LBPs other pools also define an owner fee that is a percentage out of the main trading fee.
+Each pool in Pablo defines a fee percentage to be charged for each trade.Except for LBPs other pools also define an owner fee that is a percentage out of the main trading fee.
 The `FeeConfig` is a new abstraction over all fees that could be charged on a pool to allow for extension.
 At this time a 100% of the owner fee should be defined as a